Regularity for eigenfunctions of Schr\"odinger operators: Introduction

-We show that, additionally, the compactification $\SS$ carries a Lie structure at infinity $\maW$, a geometric structure developed in \cite{aln1, ammann.lauter.nistor:07}, which extendends work by Melrose, Schrohe, Schulze, Vasy and their collaborators, which in turn build on earlier results by Cordes \cite{Cordes}, Parenti \cite{Parenti}, and others.
-More precisely, $ \maW$ is a Lie subalgebra of vector fields on $\SS$ with suitable properties (all vector fields are tangent to the boundary, $\maV_{\SS}$ is a finitely generated projective $\CI(\SS)$-module, there are no restrictions on $\maV_{\SS}$ in the interior of $\SS$).
+We show then that, additionally, the compactification $\SS$ carries a Lie structure at infinity~$\maW$, a geometric structure developed in \cite{aln1, ammann.lauter.nistor:07}, which extends work by Melrose, Schrohe, Schulze, Vasy and their collaborators, which in turn build on earlier results by Cordes~\cite{Cordes}, Parenti~\cite{Parenti}, and others.
+More precisely, $ \maW$ is a Lie subalgebra of vector fields on $\SS$ with suitable properties (all vector fields are tangent to the boundary, $ \maW$ is a finitely generated projective $\CI(\SS)$-module, there are no restrictions on~$\maW$ in the interior of $\SS$).
 There is a natural algebra $\Diff_{\maW}(\SS)$ of differential operators on $\SS$, defined as the set of differential operators generated by $\maW$ and $\CI(\SS)$.
+This Lie structure is obtained interatively as well.
+On the ball compactification of $\RR^{3N}$ this is just the Lie structure underlying the scattering calculus.
+We will show in Section~\ref{section.lie.struct} that each time we blow up a Lie manifold along a suitable submanifold, then the blown-up manifold inherits the structure of a Lie manifold as well.
+In particular, we obtain a Lie manifold structure on the blown-up manifold without assuming any additional condition at infinity, in contrast to the existing literature where Lie manifold structures on blow-ups have only been developed under quite restrictive conditions.
+The Lie structure on~$\SS$ provides a Lie algebroid $A$ on $\SS$, a structure which, in particular, is a vector bundle $A$ over $\SS$.
+It comes with an anchor map $\rho:A\to T\SS$, a vector bundle homomorphism which is an isomorphism in the interior of $\SS$.
+A metric on $A$ gives rise to a complete metric~$g$ on the interior~$\SS_0$ of~$\SS$.
+Metrics on~$\SS_0\cong\RR^{3N}\setminus S$ obtained this way are said to be compatible with the Lie structure.
+Our blow-up procedure yields such a compatible metric on $\RR^{3N}\setminus S$ with the additional property to be conformal to the euclidean metric.

 Our analytical results will be obtained by studying the properties of the differential operators in $\Diff_{\maW}(\SS)$ and then by relating our Hamiltonian to $\Diff_{\maW}(\SS)$.
+Here $\maW$ is the Lie algebra of vector fields defining the Lie manifold structure of $\SS$.
 Some of the relevant results in this setting were obtained in~\cite{ain}.
-More precisely, let $\rho := \prod_{1\leq i\leq k} x_{H_i}$, where $\cB=\{H_1,\ldots,H_k\}$ is the set of (boundary) hyperfaces of $\SS$ at infinity, that is, the hyperfaces that are obtained by blowing up the singular set and $x_{H_i}$ is a defining function of the hyperface $H_i$.
-An important step in our article is to show $\rho^2\cH \in \Diff_{\maW}(\SS)$, where $\cH=-\Delta +V$ is as in \eqref{hamilt} (see Theorem \ref{thm.regularity}).
+More precisely, let $\rho := \prod_{1\leq i\leq k} x_{H_i}$, where $\cB=\{H_1,\ldots,H_k\}$ is the set of boundary hyperfaces of $\SS$ that are obtained by blowing up the singular set (corresponding to the collision planes) and $x_{H_i}$ is a defining function of the hyperface $H_i$.
+An important step in our approach is to show that $\rho^2\cH \in \Diff_{\maW}(\SS)$, where $\cH=-\Delta +V$ is as in Equation~\eqref{hamilt} (see Theorem \ref{thm.regularity}).

 Let $H^m(\SS)$ be the Sobolev spaces associated to a metric $g$ on $\RR^{3N} \smallsetminus S$ compatible with the Lie manifold structure on $\SS$, namely